Overview

 1. The Interface Panel

-The UELTX2 Editor Utility Widget is your command center.
+The UELTX2 Panel is a native Slate window (no Blueprint UI dependencies).
 It is designed to be dockable anywhere in the Unreal Editor layout (we recommend docking it next to the World Outliner).

 LTX-2 is a Diffusion Transformer.
 Unlike older U-Net models, it understands scene composition better but requires specific "trigger words" to get the best motion.